jkomoros/prompt-garden/README.md

 Parameters:
 - `seed_id` - The ID of the seed to select. (defaults to '')
 - `packet` - (optional) The location of the packet.
 Can be relative.
 If omitted defaults to the packet it's being called from.

+#### dynamic

+Executes a reference to another seed.
+Like SeedReference, but doesn't have to be set at authoring time.
+Useful for creating 'meta-nodes'.

+It will fail if the packet location is a remote seed packet.

+Parameters:
+- `reference` - The packed reference to the seed to execute.
+You can retrieve one with `reference`

 #### property